Personal, Social, Health & Citizenship Education

 In addition to learning about the principles behind voting, all pupils have worked together in their classes to create parties based on issues that they feel passionate about, ranging from saving endangered species to helping disadvantaged children and keeping our community safe and clean.

-They have then really enjoyed writing manifestos and leaflets to advertise their party’ s ideals and you will be able to view some great examples on the website over the coming weeks.
+They have then really enjoyed writing manifestos and leaflets to advertise their party’ s ideals.

 Sir Greg Knight